-When we receive your objection we will send you an acknowledgement - provided you supplied a readable name and address.
+When we receive your objection we will send you an acknowledgement, provided you supplied a readable name and address (email is the preferred mode of communication if one is provided by you).
 Your objection will also be sent to the alcohol licence applicant.

 We assess your objection to make sure it meets the criteria for consideration:

 Once all statutory reporting agencies have reported, the licence application file will be forwarded to the Hearings Advisor for the DLC for a decision, along with all objections received.
 The application and objections will then be considered at a public hearing.